eetu-h/playlist-trivia/README.md

 # playlist-trivia

-Playlist-trivia in a nutshell: Create a Spotify playlist and link questions and answers to each song.
-The combination of songs, questions, and answers forms a music quiz.
-These quizzes are available on a public portal where people can search, play, and rate them.
+Playlist-trivia in a nutshell: Create a playlist and link questions and answers to each song.
+This combination forms a music quiz, available on a public portal where users can search, play, and rate them.

-Playlist-trivia also includes a webpage or app that lets you play the quiz.
-It acts as a Spotify controller, allowing you to manage the quiz, play songs in the background without revealing their titles, and even play alone.
+Playlist-trivia also includes a webpage or app that lets you play the quiz, acting as a controller with links to songs that open in apps like Spotify and YouTube.

-The quizzes will also include details about the genre, countries, decades, and other relevant information.
+Quizzes will feature details about the genre, countries, decades, and other relevant information.

+Initially, the plan was to use the Spotify Web API to control Spotify, but their terms of service prohibit using the API for quiz applications.

-## The quiz questions and options
+## Quiz Questions and Options

-The types of questions allowed are yet to be decided.
-Potential question types could include: "Who is the artist?" and "What is the song name?"
-These questions could be answered either through free text input or multiple-choice options (a, b, c, d).
+The types of questions are yet to be finalized.
+Possible question types include: "Who is the artist?" and "What is the song name?"
+Answers could be provided via free text input or multiple-choice options (a, b, c, d).

-## Language support
+## Language Support

-Initially, only English will be supported.
-Additional languages may be added in future phases.
+Initially, only English will be supported, with additional languages potentially added in future phases.

 ## Monetization

 The primary goal of playlist-trivia is to facilitate the creation, sharing, and enjoyment of music quizzes.
-While the platform aims to remain free and easily accessible, there may be opportunities for monetization through advertisements in the future.
-However, generating revenue is not the main focus at this stage.
+While aiming to remain free and accessible, there may be monetization opportunities, including:

+1. Offering a limited number of official playlists for free, with community-created and additional official playlists accessible via subscription.
+2. Offering one free playlist each month, with an additional small fee (e.g., 1 euro) for each subsequent playlist use.
+3. Providing a free version with ads and a paid, ad-free version.